IBM/ibm-block-csi-driver/docs/advanced/advanced_running_stateful.md

             $> kubectl exec <stateful-name>-0 -- touch /data/FILE
             $> kubectl exec <stateful-name>-0 -- ls /data/FILE
             /data/FILE
-4. Delete StatefulSet and then recreate, in order to validate that the data remains in the persistent volume.
+4. Delete the StatefulSet and then recreate, in order to validate that the data remains in the persistent volume.

     For raw block configurations, the data is `test_block` in `/dev/block`.
 For file system configurations, the data is `/data/FILE`.
     1. Delete the StatefulSet.